jietra/dendritic_segment_model/README.md

 Bottom-right: Placeholder for future results or control condition.

-These findings illustrate how dendritic segments can act as complex filters, shaping synaptic integration and frequency-dependent signal propagation.
+Overall, these results illustrate how dendritic segments act as frequency-dependent filters: propagation dynamics deviate from both free diffusion and Rall’s law due to the convolution of localized synaptic currents with the passive Green’s function.